A video I took last year, using a 360 camera mounted on a backpack, on a walk down the San Antonio Riverwalk in Texas:

 BioCity’s new Discovery building was unveiled a few days ago, with a unique solar installation, titled Corona, designed by Nottingham artist Wolfgang Buttress in partnership with Nottingham Trent University physicist Dr Martin Bencsik.
 Fibre-optic lights and aluminum tubes use real-time solar data from NASA, creating a light display which is always unique.

-My 360 video with spatial audio:
+360 still images with audio:

 I had a try adding spatial audio to a VR video.
 In theory this should add realism to a 360 VR video by adding audio that can be processed to play back differently depending on the direction of the viewer.

 I updated the Zoom H2n to firmware version 2.00 as described here https://www.zoom.co.jp/H2n-update-v2, and set it to record to uncompressed WAV at 48KHz, 16-bit.